Desloratadine: Pharmacogenomics

-2% of Caucasian people and 18% of people from African descent are desloratadine poor metabolizers.
-In these people, the drug reaches threefold highest plasma concentrations six to seven hours after intake, and has a half-life of about 89 hours.
-However, the safety profile for these subjects is not worse than for extensive (normal) metabolizers.
+2% of Caucasians and 18% of people from African descent are desloratadine poor metabolizers.
+In these people, the drug reaches threefold higher plasma concentrations at seven hours after intake, and it has a half-life of 89 hours (compared to a 27-hour half-life in normal metabolizers).
+Adverse effects were reported at similar rates in poor metabolizers, suggesting that it is not clinically relevant.